Supporting LGBTQ Youth

 • Develop comprehensive and multi-faceted strategies and supports that promote positive youth development.

-Specific attention will be paid to the prevalence of multi-system involvement and the compounding issues of implicit bias and stigma, racial and ethnic disparities, homelessness, and commercial sexual exploitation of LGBTQ youth.
+Specific attention will be paid to the prevalence of multi system involvement and the compounding issues of implicit bias and stigma, racial and ethnic disparities, homelessness, and commercial sexual exploitation of LGBTQ youth.

 CJJR has partnered with the National Center for Lesbian Rights and Ceres Policy Research to offer the Supporting LGBTQ Youth Certificate Program.